 Weeks went by from our first appointment to our second to our third, and while we adjusted to the idea and prepared as best as we could, we watched them grow in our bi-weekly appointments.
 Baby A, the big one; Baby B, the feisty one.

 I still tell anyone who will listen that Baby A is fat and happy (not at all an insult), and that Baby B is small but mighty.
 Baby A would sleep during ultrasounds, not moving much; but Baby B would kick and flail her tiny arms in protest.

 I’d laugh when I’d see it.
 Feisty.
 Good.
-These were the things I would think to myself.
+The small things we think to ourselves in such moments.

 At twenty weeks, the doc detected an abnormality on an ultrasound.
 Previous ultrasounds had shown Baby A to be growing well; Baby B was smaller, but still very feisty.
 I had decided not to worry about her.

 A heart defect, the doctor said, and needless to say I was concerned, my wife even more so.

 There’s no telling exactly what goes through your head when you hear those words.

 You have this idea in your head, when you’re expecting a child – a picture perfect image, rivaling Hallmark cards and driven to unrealistic heights, hopefully, by the positive memories of your childhood.
 We didn’t have much, I would tell people when talking about my childhood, but we had love.
 This was far from the truth, and at times said with more than a little sarcasm.

 I’d already been thrown for a loop when weeks earlier we learned the two babes in my wife’s belly were girls; I’d been sure they were boys.
 I’d hoped they were boys, really, for the simplicity of raising them.
 I was a boy, once, and I knew what boys would and could do.